michael-sumner/go-make-things/content/events/script-and-style.md

 ---
-title: Welcome, ARTIFACT attendees!
+title: Welcome, Script & Style listeners!
 date: 2018-01-11T09:40:48-05:00
 draft: false
 ---

-Thanks for chatting with me about the Lean Web.
-I've put together a *ton* of resources for you on building a simpler, faster world-wide web.
+Thanks for listening to me chat with David and Todd about vanilla JS, frameworks, and my developer journey.
+I've put together a *ton* of resources to help you dig deeper into vanilla JS.

 {{<cta for="events">}}

-## The Lean Web Slides & Video

-You can grab the slides from my talk *and* watch a video of it (great for sharing with coworkers) at **[LeanWeb.dev](https://leanweb.dev/)**.

-There's also a free ebook version of the talk, and a list of all of the Lean Web resources mentioned in the talk.

 {{<mailchimp intro="true">}}